SEQUOIA F. 8L “FALCO”€

 Key Takeaways:

-• The Falco is a high-performance, two-place aircraft known for its combination of high-speed cross-country travel and full aerobatic capability, including unlimited inverted flight when equipped.
+• The Falco is a two-place aircraft designed by Italian Stelio Frati, renowned for its unbeatable combination of high-speed cross-country travel and full acrobatic capabilities, including unlimited inverted flight with an optional system.

-• Initially produced between 1956 and 1968, the Falco is now available for homebuilt construction in the U.S. through Sequoia Aircraft Corp.
+• Initially produced as a factory aircraft between 1956 and 1968, it is now available for homebuilt construction in the U.S. through Sequoia Aircraft Corp.

 See a mistake?
 Contact us.